coleletsche/sudoku-solver/README.md

 # sudoku-solver
-solve any 9x9 sudoku with backtracking
+solve any 9x9 sudoku with backtracking made with pygame

 create a new text file containing information about a given 9x9 sudoku